1. Output information

 7. Other information

 In March 2024 we, at the Office for National Statistics, improved and transformed our private rental price statistics, which included making better use of existing data sources, improving our methods and developing our systems.
-Prior to the launch of the Private Rent and House Prices, UK publication (including the Price Index of Private Rents (PIPR) for Great Britain), we produced our Index of Private Housing Rental Prices (IPHRP) bulletins and our Private rental market statistics (PRMS) bulletins
+Before the launch of the Private Rent and House Prices, UK publication (including the Price Index of Private Rents (PIPR) for Great Britain), we produced our Index of Private Housing Rental Prices (IPHRP) bulletins and our Private rental market statistics (PRMS) bulletins.

 When the IPHRP was developed, the matched-pairs methodology used was the most suitable method available because of the unavailability of microdata to apply more sophisticated methods.